ARMmbed/mbed-os/docs/design-documents/nfc/nfc_design.md

 ### Serialization

 The class `MessageBuilder` is used to map a record into an NDEF message.
 It includes a data buffer that contains the _raw_ message.
-Client code use the functions `append_record` to append a new record into the message being built.
+Client code uses the function `append_record` to append a new record into the message being built.

 ![ndef_message_builder_diagram]

-For convenience, serialization functions for common types are provided as well as a specialized `MessageBuilder` named `SimpleMessageBuilder` that exposes them in an object oriented fashion.
+For convenience, serialization functions for common types are provided, as well as a specialized `MessageBuilder` named `SimpleMessageBuilder` that exposes them in an object oriented fashion.

 ## HAL APIs

 ### NFC EEPROM API

-The one HAL API that will have to be implemented by vendors to implement a `NFCEEPROMDriver` driver are the following virtual methods.
+The one HAL API that vendors have to implement to implement a `NFCEEPROMDriver` driver are the following virtual methods.

-From the upper layer's point of view, the EEPROM is a byte array that can be read from/written to.
+From the upper layer's point of view, the EEPROM is a byte array that can be read from or written to.
 Long operations (reads, writes, erasures) must happen asynchronously.
 Booleans indicate whether a particular operation was succesful.
-Encoding is handled by the upper layer.
+The upper layer is handled by encoding.

 Address 0 means the start of the NDEF buffer (not necessarily at address 0 in the EEPROM).

-When a buffer is passed to the backend, the reference remains valid till the corresponding event is called.
+When a buffer is passed to the backend, the reference remains valid until the corresponding event is called.

 The `set_size()` command is called to change the size of the buffer (within the limits set by `get_max_size()`).
-Inversely that buffer size can be read using `get_size()`.
+Inversely, that buffer size can be read using `get_size()`.

-`start_session()` and `end_session()` are used before a series of memory operations to allow the driver to lock/un-lock the RF interface during these operations to avoid having concurrent access to the memory.
+`start_session()` and `end_session()` are used before a series of memory operations to allow the driver to lock or unlock the RF interface during these operations to avoid having concurrent access to the memory.

 ```cpp
 void reset();